formulae-org/formulae-js/composing_primer.md

 <expression tag="Graphics.RasterGraphics" MediaRef="gen-1"/>
 ```

-2. **Return the actual image data as separate `inline_data` parts in the API response**, one per `gen-N` placeholder, in the same order.
+2. **Actively generate each image and include it as an `inline_data` part** in the same response, one per `gen-N` placeholder, in the same order.
 The system reads those parts and pairs them with the matching `MediaRef` identifiers.
 If the image data is not present as a separate part, the placeholder cannot be resolved and the image will be missing from the output.

 In other words: the XML carries the structure, and the API parts carry the binary data.
-Both are required.
+A response that omits the `inline_data` parts for any `gen-N` placeholder is an **incomplete response**.

+**Before finishing your response:** if your XML contains any `gen-N` MediaRef identifiers, confirm that you have generated and included one `inline_data` part for each, in order.
+If any are missing, generate the image before completing the response.

+If you cannot guarantee that a requested image will be generated and included as an `inline_data` part — for example, because of safety restrictions, content policy, or a generation failure — **do not include the `Graphics.RasterGraphics` element at all**.
+A `gen-N` placeholder with no matching `inline_data` part produces a broken result in the output.
+When in doubt, omit the image and provide a text description instead.

 ---